ItzShubhamDev/3dprinter/JOURNAL.md

 <img width="425" height="512" alt="Screenshot 2025-09-01 233819" src="https://github.com/user-attachments/assets/48489c30-0cf5-4670-acd8-ec9343b4a25e" />
 <img width="786" height="582" alt="Screenshot 2025-09-01 233627" src="https://github.com/user-attachments/assets/be2322b1-0615-4853-a00d-11a84b2fb898" />
 <img width="436" height="352" alt="Screenshot 2025-09-01 233251" src="https://github.com/user-attachments/assets/9a4ceda8-69d7-4c35-99ff-9cd36b061448" />

+### Day 9, 10 & 11

+**Time Spent** - 20 hours

+My current model had a flaws so I recreated the whole model by improving and implementing a lot of changes which could have severily impacted the performance and/or functioning of the printer which includes but are not limited to:
+- Split all non printable parts into 2 halves.
+- Modified the Heat bed support plate
+- Modified the case for Display
+- Redesigned the gantry, inspired by a 3d printer built in real life and working smoothly
+- Removed support from leadscrew
+- Switched to Direct drive instead of Bowden drive and a various small changes.

+Special thanks to Tanishq & Raygen for helping me identifing and fixed those issues.